THE OLD TESTAMENT HOUSE OF THE LORD: TWENTY (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Holy!
 Holy!
 Holy is the Lord!
 This is what the Tabernacle proclaims in its every dimension.
 Everyone and everything associated with the Tabernacle had to be holy.
 So it is today.
 No liar, no lustful person, no fearful, no murderer, no idolater, has any part in the inheritance of the Bride of the Lamb (Revelation 21:8; 22:15).

-Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.
+envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God.
 (Galatians 5:21)

-For this ye know, that no whoremonger, nor unclean person, nor covetous man, who is an idolater, hath any inheritance in the kingdom of Christ and of God.
+For this you know, that no fornicator, unclean person, nor covetous man, who is an idolater, has any inheritance in the kingdom of Christ and God.
 (Ephesians 5:5)

 The above two verses are addressed to believers, not to the unsaved.